No Records Found

 - The Learning Sphere - Pediatric Speech Therapy

 My treatment is based on motor-learning principles and engagement.
-I find that children who are engaged are excited about coming to therapy want to do their homework.
-Repetition is key for speech motor learning, so I often send home a video of target words or phrases with their movement gestures.
+I find that children who are engaged are excited about coming to therapy and want to do their homework.
+Repetition is key for speech motor learning, so I often have parents video how to practice target words or phrases that were learned in the session.
 During treatment, I usually select a small group of target words based on the child’s speech abilities that are functional for the child in his/her environment.
 I will help the child learn new words using a gesture system.
 While children may be learning new sounds during therapy, the focus is on helping a child go from learning more simple to more and more complex word structures (Simple word structures might have only one or two syllables and only one or two sounds, whereas a more complex structure would have more sound variety and may have multiple syllables).
 Since repetition is important, in addition to homework, I recommend a minimum of 2 sessions a week, and sessions are 30 to 45 minutes, depending on the child.

 For approximately 18 years I have been involved by treating children with CAS and training colleagues and parents.
 In the last few years I learned about Apraxia Kids and have taken some of their workshops, attended one of their conferences, and helped out at their booth for TSHA in Houston.

-I encourage parents to observe sessions as much as possible, especially if their child is young, so that they can help their child at home.
-I also take a video for parents or have parents take a video of target words/phrases and movement gestures learned in the session so that they can practice with the child at home.
-It is amazing how much faster a child learns when the parent is involved and can help the child with their homework!
+I encourage parents to observe/participate in sessions as much as possible.
+Parents with young children are strongly encouraged to participate, so that they know how to help their child practice during the day throughout routines.
+For homework, I have parents take a video of how to practice target words/phrases that were learned in the session.
+Repetition truly is the key to learning.
+It is amazing how much faster a child learns when the parent can help the child with their homework on a daily basis.